 Landlord’s Duty to Find a New Tenant in New Mexico

 New Mexico landlords are required to take reasonable steps to re-rent their unit after their tenant breaks their lease.

 Renters may need to break their lease early, but it’s important to understand when they have a legally justified reason for doing so and when they don’t.
 What’s more, as a landlord it’s important to remain informed of the state’s landlord-tenant laws, security deposit laws, squatters’ rights, and more.

-If you’re a landlord and would like help keeping your rentals legally compliant or managing your properties in general, contact the experts at Blue Door Realty today!
+If you’re a landlord and would like help keeping your rentals legally compliant or managing your properties in general, contact a property manager in Rio Rancho today.

 Disclaimer: This blog isn’t a substitute for expert legal advice.
 Laws change and this content may not reflect those changes at the time you’re reading it.